anthonymashford/CSA-Terraform-Lab/README.md

-# Brighton Data Forum - January - 2023
+# Deploying ANF using Terraform
 **Deploying high-performance, low-latency file storage using Azure NetApp Files**

 Hello and welcome to my presentation of Deploying high-performance low-latency file storage using Azure NetApp Files.